Welcome to JUMP Shiny

 After normalization, the

-, Intensity Distribution, PCA plot, and Sample Correlation are generated to assess the effectiveness of the normalization. -
+Data Tablewill appear on the right side of the page.
+Similar to theExploratory Analysis, Intensity Distribution, PCA plot, and Sample Correlation are generated to assess the effectiveness of the normalization. -

 Proceed to Differential Expression